box/sdks/README.md

 [chromesdk]: https://github.com/box/Chrome-App-SDK

 # Sample code
-The following sections aggregate existing demo application build with Box SDKs or CLI and showcases the functionality.
+The following sections aggregate existing demo application built with Box SDKs or CLI and showcases the functionality.
+Projects that are built by and for the Box developer community

 You can reference it and use it as inspiration.
-Authors of sample code might not be updating the code as SDKs or CLI are updated, which could lead to failing code.
+Support for these projects is provided by the individual maintainers and might vary from one project to the next.

+For Box's official SDKs or CLI, and any other officially supported examples make sure to head over to official tool page and search for examples.

 ## Developed by Box